hoadudu/batch_mkv_subtitle_extractor/README.md

+#### English

+## 1. Run the Application:

+To run the application, you need to install MKVToolNix from [here](https://mkvtoolnix.download/) and install it on your computer.
+It's best to install it to the default directory `C:\Program Files\MKVToolNix`.

+## 2. Choose MKVExtract Path:

+Click "**Browse MKVExtract**" to select the path to the `mkvextract.exe` file.
+If you have installed MKVToolNix in a different directory, you'll need to do this step.

+## 3. Select Folder Containing MKV Files:

+Click "**Browse Folder**" to choose the folder containing the MKV video files you want to extract.

+## 4. Select Subtitle Language:

+From the "**Select language**" dropdown menu, choose the language of the subtitles you want to extract.

+## 5. Choose MKV Files to Extract:

+The list of MKV files in the selected folder will be displayed.
+Select the files you wish to extract subtitles from by clicking on each file.

+## 6. Extract Subtitles:

+Click "**Extract Subtitles**" to start the extraction process.
+The progress will be displayed on the progress bar.
+Upon completion, a success message will appear.

+### View Results:

+The extracted subtitle files will be saved in the "**subtitles**" folder within the same directory as the application.

+#### Tiếng việt

 ## 1. Chạy ứng dụng:

 Để chạy được ứng dụng, bạn cần cài đặt MKVToolNix từ [đây](https://mkvtoolnix.download/) và cài đặt vào máy tính.
 Tốt nhất là cài đặt mặc định trong thư mục `C:\Program Files\MKVToolNix`.